Skitbet/Skitbet/README.md

 ### Hello! 👋

 My name is Skitbet/Skeeter, and welcome to my Github profile!
-I am a game developer, a Minecraft spigot developer, and I have minecraft bedrock API Knowledge.
+I am a game developer, network engieener, a Minecraft spigot developer, and I have minecraft bedrock API Knowledge.
 I also do 3d Modeling, and some Animation from time to time.

 - 🎉My main programming languages are [C#, Java]